 - Consistency.
 Dedicate yourself to upholding the agreements in your joint custody order.
 If you have made a commitment to attend your child’s extracurricular activities or doctor’s appointments, make sure that you follow through.
 Do not let your own insecurities (fearing an awkward run-in with your spouse, etc.) stop you from attending events and functions that are important to your child.

 - Communication.
 Communication can often be the most difficult part for newly divorced couples, especially if the marriage did not end amicably.
 Remember, though, that treating each other with respect and dignity is important even when your child is not present.
 While it can seem like an impossible task, remember that the feelings of anger or resentment will eventually subside.
-Remember, while you may be angry about your own relationship with the other person, he or she is still very important to your child—which is worth building and maintaining positive communication.
+The best way for parents to communicate is via e-mail; and all e-mails should be future focused - making a request for a future behavior - or information, such as providing information from a doctor's appointment.

-While joint custody agreements can be very challenging at first, with time and hard work they can result in positive relationships with both your children and your ex-spouse.
-For help crafting an agreeable custody order, speak with our Phoenix family law attorneys today.
+While joint custody agreements can be difficult at first, with time and hard work they can result in positive relationships with both your children and your ex-spouse.
+For help crafting an agreeable custody order, speak with our experienced family law attorney today.